opsmatters/newrelic-api/src/main/java/com/opsmatters/newrelic/api/README.md

 Other operations have also been included for alert policies:
 * list(): returns all alert policies for the account.
 * list(name): returns all alert policies with the given name.
-* show(name,id): returns the alert policy with the given name and id.
+* show(name,policyId): returns the alert policy with the given name and id.
 * update(policy): updates the alert policy with the given policy details.
-* delete(id): deletes the alert policy with the given id.
+* delete(policyId): deletes the alert policy with the given id.

 ### Alerts Policy Channels
 To add an alert channel to an existing policy, pass the policy id and channel id to the "update" operation: